kullmanp/assertions/README.md

 Working with hamcrest can at times be difficult because it relies so heavily on static imports.
 It is difficult or even impossible for an ide to help.
-You will have to look up which matcher you want to use and then let the ide figure out the dependency.
+You will have to look up which matcher you want to use and then let the ide figure out the import statement.
 To make things worse there are usually more than one possible static methods to choose from.
 I always try the CoreMatchers method first if it appears in the list.